 At Dinglewell Infant School our carefully-crafted curriculum is rooted in our school vision 'Together we Develop, Inspire, Succeed' and it is from this that our aims come:

-Our approach to the curriculum complies with our duties set out in the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014; making our curriculum accessible for those with disabilities or special educational needs.
+Our approach follows the National Curriculum (2014) and complies with our duties set out in the Equality Act 2010 and the Special Educational Needs and Disability Regulations 2014; making our curriculum accessible for those with disabilities or special educational needs.
 We follow a topic-based approach which is carefully planned and crafted by our staff to make learning inspiring, experiential, thought provoking, and fun.

 At the heart of all we do at Dinglewell we have six core values that drive our curriculum: